thuyng11/thuyng11/README.md

 > *"Success is not final, failure is not fatal: it is the courage to continue that counts!"*

-I'm **Thuy**, a Data Science student at UC Irvine with a love for building data pipelines, training models, and experimenting in the kitchen.
-I'm passionate about using data to draw insights and decision that matters.
-Also, I'm a matcha lover with 2+ years of experience making my own matcha at home and hunting the best matcha in California!
+Hi, I’m **Thuy**, a Data Science student at UC Irvine passionate about building practical data and AI tools that turn messy information into useful insights.
+I enjoy working across the full data workflow, from data pipelines and database design to machine learning, RAG systems, semantic search, and data storytelling.

+Outside of tech, I’m also a matcha lover with 2+ years of experience making matcha at home and exploring the best matcha spots in California.

-- 📈 Current positions:
+- 📈 Experiences:
   -   PHIT Intern @ Children's Hospital of OC (Full-stack, database management, research)
   -   Backend Developer @ UCI School of Medicine Internal Medicine Department (RAG, vector database, semantic search, AWS (S3, EC2), research, AMIA conference 2026 @ Denver)
-- 🔭 Current projects:
+- 🔭 Projects:
-  -    **[DataAlchemy](https://github.com/dolamquan/DataAlchemy/tree/main)** — an automation solution for data processing & modeling
+  -    **[DataAlchemy](https://github.com/dolamquan/DataAlchemy/tree/main)**: an automation solution for data processing & modeling
-  -    **[EmpoweredPI] (Data Science Capstone Project partnered with UCI School of Medicine, Department of Surgery)** - a quality improvement tool that use data analysis (EDA), database management, and machine learning to predict risk for surgical complication, inform cilnicans about risk and outcomes, and improve care delivery.
+  -    **[EmpoweredPI]**: A Data Science Capstone Project in partnership with the UCI School of Medicine, Department of Surgery.
+This project focuses on building a quality improvement tool that uses exploratory data analysis, database management, and machine learning to predict surgical complication risk, surface patient outcomes, and support better care delivery.
-- 🌱 Exploring ML pipelines, data engineering, and GenAI
-- 💡 I believe good data storytelling is just as important as the model itself

 ---

 ### 🔗 Connect With Me